Mortal Sin (band)

-Mortal Sin were an Australian thrash metal band that formed in 1985 and existed over three distinct periods until 2012.
+Mortal Sin are an Australian thrash metal band that formed in 1985 and existed over three distinct periods until 2012.
 The band released five albums and were the first Australian thrash metal band to tour internationally.
 According to Australian musicologist, Ian McFarlane, they were one of "two leading lights... [of] a small, but fervent underground thrash/speed metal scene."
+After a thirteen-year hiatus, the band announced its third reunion in 2025.

 History

 Formation, Mayhemic Destruction and Face of Despair (1985–1990)

 During the mid-1980s Sydney provided "two leading lights... [of] a small, but fervent underground thrash/speed metal scene", which were Mortal Sin and Slaughter Lord.
 Mortal Sin were founded in 1985 by Wayne Campbell on drums, Paul Carwana on guitar, Andy Eftichiou on bass guitar, Keith Krstin on guitar and Mat Maurer on lead vocals.
 Campbell attempted to recruit Maurer for his band, Wizzard, but his other members were reluctant to support the idea so the pair struck out on their own.
 They recruited Wizzard's Krstin, and Eftichiou from another band, Judge, and a second guitarist Neville Reynolds.
 Reynolds was fired for being unavailable for their debut gig and was replaced by Carwana.

 Mortal Sin developed a solid following and seven months after their first live show they recorded an album-length demo in three days in July 1986.
 It was self-financed and self-produced.
 The eight tracks were released late that year as their debut album, Mayhemic Destruction, on their own label, Mega Metal Productions.
 It "attracted a great deal of interest from overseas thrash metal fans.
 UK rock magazine Metal Forces rated the album as one of the best of its genre ever issued."
 The group were signed for international distribution by Phonogram Records' label, Vertigo Records, which then re-released, Mayhemic Destruction, worldwide in 1987.
 AllMusic's Eduardo Rivadavia felt it "caused quite a stir" and was "considered a minor thrash classic in its time."
 They toured the Australian eastern states.